nguyenminhtiend/k8s-infra/PHASE_2_DEPLOYMENT_GUIDE.md

 ## 📋 Overview

-Phase 2 deploys the core EKS infrastructure including the Kubernetes cluster, worker nodes, IAM roles, and IRSA (IAM Roles for Service Accounts) foundation.
+Phase 2 deploys the core EKS infrastructure including the Kubernetes cluster, worker nodes, IAM roles, and Pod Identity foundation (replacing IRSA).
 This phase builds on the VPC foundation from Phase 1.

 ## ✅ Prerequisites Check